Virginia Tech® home

 B.A., Mathematics and Politics, Washington and Lee University, 2007

-John Bovay’s work focuses on using economic methods to analyze public policies related to food and agriculture, with a focus on human health impacts, the distribution of welfare outcomes, and (in some newer work) effects on the environment.
-The primary topics studied have been (1) economics of food-safety regulation, including incentives for producers to supply safe meat and poultry, and the welfare impacts of the U.S. Food Safety Modernization Act; (2) economics of food loss and waste; and (3) economics of product-quality attributes and labeling, including issues such as labeling bioengineered food and local food production and demand.
+John Bovay’s work focuses on using economic methods to analyze public policies related to food and agriculture, with a focus on human health impacts, the distribution of welfare outcomes, and effects on the environment.
+Current research projects include topics such as (1) how consumers, retailers, restaurants, and producers respond to the disclosure of information about oof safety inspections; (2) economics of on-farm food loss and waste; (3) participation in SNAP; (4) adoption of climate-smart agricultural practices and developing markets for climate-smart food products; (5) economics of the hydroponic vegetable industry.

 In Spring 2022, Bovay and Anubhab Gupta introduced a new Ph.D. level course for students interested in the economics of food, health, agriculture, and development.
 The course is called "Empirical Analysis of Markets and Policy".
 They anticipate offering the course every other year.